saksaikot/burger-builder/README.md

 did mistake need to send this.state.totalPrice not this.totalPrice

+8.show order summery

+created order modal component and order summery

+if no addon added then order cannot proceed, there was no other challenge.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).